verify-U-GmbH/api-documentation/lib/web/index/index.html.md

 It consists of a [Dashboard](https://app.verify-u.com) for account management and configuration, a customizable [OAuth 2.0](https://oauth.net/2/)-based gateway for identification processing and a [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) for data extraction.

-For a high level overview of how our identification works, see the diagram below.
+See the diagram below for a high level overview of an identification process.
 It depicts a process flow for a customer being onboarded via [selfID](https://www.verify-u.com/verify-u-selfid) - our fully automated identification product.

-To see it in action, follow to [Fintech Bank demo](#identification-demo).
+For live demonstration of the product, see [Fintech Bank demo](#identification-demo).

 ### selfID process flow